Tudeh Party of Iran

-The Tudeh Party of Iran (Note: حزب تودهی ایران, /fa/; 'Party of the Masses of Iran') is an Iranian Marxist-Leninist communist party.
-Formed in 1941 with Soleiman Mirza Eskandari as its head, it had considerable influence in its early years and played an important role during Mohammad Mosaddegh's campaign to nationalize the Anglo-Persian Oil Company and his term as prime minister.
-From the Iran crisis of 1946 onwards, Tudeh became a pro-Soviet organization and remained prepared to carry out the dictates of the Kremlin, even if it meant sacrificing Iranian political independence and sovereignty.
-The crackdown that followed the 1953 coup against Mosaddegh is said to have "destroyed" the party, although a remnant persisted.
-The party still exists but has remained much weaker as a result of its banning in Iran and mass arrests by the Islamic Republic in 1982, as well as the executions of political prisoners in 1988.
-Tudeh identified itself as the historical offshoot of the Communist Party of Persia.
+The Tudeh Party of Iran (Note: حزب تودهی ایران, /fa/; 'Party of the Masses of Iran') is an Iranian Marxist–Leninist party.
+Formed in 1941 with Soleiman Mirza Eskandari as its leader, the organization held significant influence in its early years and played an important role during Mohammad Mosaddegh's campaign to nationalize the Anglo-Persian Oil Company, as well as throughout his term as prime minister.
+From the Iran crisis of 1946 onwards, Tudeh became a pro-Soviet organization and remained prepared to carry out the dictates of the Soviet leadership in Moscow, even if it meant sacrificing Iranian political independence and sovereignty.
+The crackdown that followed the 1953 coup against Mosaddegh is said to have "destroyed" the party, although a small part of it survived.
+The party still exists but has remained much weaker on account of being banned in Iran and mass arrests by the Islamic Republic in 1982, as well as the executions of political prisoners in 1988.
+Tudeh identified itself as the historical successor of the Communist Party of Persia.

 Ideological profile

-The party has generally been described as "communist" by historians (for example: "The Tudeh Party was a classical pro-Soviet Union communist party, but wrapped itself at the time in nationalism to be more attractive to Iranians"), but is sometimes described simply as "leftist" or even "left-leaning" by more sympathetic sources.
-Various academic sources have described the party as "Stalinist".
+The Tudeh Party is retroactively described in conflicting ways, sometimes as "Stalinist", or as a more traditional communist party that supported the Soviet Union while also adopting nationalism to appeal more to Iranians.
+It is also sometimes described simply as "leftist" or even "left-leaning" by other sources.